harshbarger/flurp/src-doc/overview.md

 ## `array` module

-Except for [createWith](), the functions in this module either are functions (or return functions) which act on an array.
-These are all pure functions that do not mutate the original array.
+Besides the usual functions that act on arrays (or create functions that do), this module contains the array creation utility [createWith]().
+Functions in this module do not mutate the input arrays.

 ```ts
 import { A } from "flurp";